 The District's water treatment facilities, Sidney N. Peterson Water Treatment Plant, was constructed in three phases and completed between the years of 1975 to 1983.
-The facilities consist of two flocculation-sedimentation basins, two filter basins, operations building and storage reservoir.
-Upgrades and improvements to the plant adding a solids handling facility have been completed to ensure efficiency and productivity to meet the required demands of its customers and federal and state regulatory requirements.
+The facilities include two flocculation-sedimentation basins, two filter basins, operations building and storage reservoir.
+Major upgrades and improvements to the plant in 2005 and 2009 added a solids handling facility and a new chlorine storage and handling facility to the plant.
+These two projects along with other capital projects increased efficiency and productivity to meet the required demands of customers and improved operations to help meet Federal and State regulatory requirements.

-With a capacity of 120 million gallons per day, the plant receives delivery of raw water directly from Folsom Dam outlets.
+With a capacity of approximately 120 million gallons per day, the plant receives delivery of raw water directly from Folsom Dam outlets.
 The raw water undergoes an extensive water treatment process to ensure the highest quality of water for all District customers.
 From the water treatment plant, the water flows into the 62 million gallon Hinkle Reservoir for storage and distribution.
-The District maintains approximately 214 miles of transmission and distribution pipelines, which transport the high quality, treated water to wholesale and retail customers.
+The District maintains approximately 214 miles of transmission and distribution pipelines, which transport the high quality treated water to wholesale and retail customers.

-During the fiscal year, to meet the District's goal of water system reliability, the hydraulic improvement project has been ongoing in coordination with the US Army Corps of Engineers.
-This project is being funded by a combination of the proceeds of the 2003 Certificates of Participation, District reserves and federal funding.
-In addition, other projects are underway in the next fiscal year to improve and efficiently maintain water systems that are more than 30 years old, including pipelines and the chlorine containment facility.
+During the fiscal year, the District completed three additional capital improvement projects to meet the District's goal of water system reliability.
+The sedimentation basin improvements project was accomplished in coordination with the US Army Corps of Engineers.
+The project was funded by a combination of the proceeds of the 2003 Certificates of Participation, District reserves and federal funding.
+The new 54-inch Raw Water Pipeline Project and the Existing Raw Water Pipeline Rehabilitation Project were funded from proceeds of the 2003 and 2009 Certificates of Participation and District reserves.
+In addition, other projects are underway in the next fiscal year to improve and efficiently maintain water systems that in many cases are more than 30 years old, including pipelines and instrumentation and control systems.